 Securities Litigation Cases

-Keith Dubanevich and Keil Mueller represents the lead plaintiff in a securities case arising out of thousands of consumer claims of cramming and misrepresentations.
+Keith Dubanevich and Keil Mueller represent the lead plaintiff in a securities case arising out of thousands of consumer claims of cramming and misrepresentations.

 A team of Stoll Berne attorneys are currently representing investors in the various Aequitas companies in a proposed securities class action asserting Oregon Securities Law claims against parties who...